-This involves maintaining your current level of citalopram, while adding a second medicine to offset the sexual side effects.
-This option is generally less desirable since antidotes frequently have their own side effects and may adversely interact with the primary medicine you are taking.
+This involves maintaining your current level of citalopram, while adding a second medication to offset the sexual side effects.
+This option is generally less desirable.
+Antidotes frequently have their own side effects and may adversely interact with the primary medication you are taking.
 However, certain options do exist.

 Take a Drug Holiday

-There is a risk with this technique that you may feel well enough during the short drug holiday to discontinue your medicine all together, which can lead to a relapse.
-Also there is a risk of having some withdrawal symptoms from abruptly stopping your medicine.
+There is a risk with this technique.
+You may feel well enough during the short drug holiday to discontinue your medication all together, which can lead to a relapse.
+Also, there is a risk of having some withdrawal symptoms from abruptly stopping your medication.
 Make sure you discuss this option with your doctor before trying it.